cuplv/FixrGraphExtractor/README.md

 To clean the environment, run `sbt clean`.

-To compile, run `sbt build`.

-Finally, to generate the .jar files needed for execution, run `sbt publish-local`.
+To compile and generate the .jar files needed for execution, run `sbt package`.

 ### Execution